As the owner-manager of a small or medium enterprise, your own financial affairs are likely to be closely entwined with

-- The choice will depend on your individual earnings and corporation tax position - ask your accountant for advice on this.
+- The choice will depend on your individual earnings and corporation tax position - ask your accountant for advice.

 - Dividends do not qualify as relevant earnings for pension purposes (see Investments).

 - If you do not need the money, another option is to make other investments, such as into a pension scheme.

 - Consider paying them a salary to make use of their personal allowance.
 You may have to justify levels of remuneration to HMRC.